California Dog-Bite Law

 Potential Evidence in a Dog-Bite Case

-The key to winning any personal injury case is to have the right evidence to prove the other party was liable, and that the attack caused your injuries.
+The key to winning any dog bite case is to have the right evidence to prove the other party was liable, and that the attack caused your injuries.
 When you meet with your lawyer for the first time, bringing as much of this information with you as possible may speed up the case.
 This may include details of the incident such as:

 - When and where the incident happened